Longshore Park

 Overview

-Longshore Park is on Longshore Drive, just across the street from the Argo Canoe Livery and Argo Park & Nature Area.
+Longshore Park is on Longshore Drive, just across the street from the Argo Canoe Livery and Argo Park & Nature Area in the north side of the city.
+See the Ann Arbor Parks & Nature Areas Map for location context.
 The park is 2.25 acres in size and offers a great view of the river.
 The park contains a playground with picnic tables sitting at the top of the hill, connected by an accessible asphalt path from Longshore.
 The remainder of the park is open grass fields.
 The park has a stand of trees providing shade and includes sugar maples and black cherries among other trees.

 Park Notices